sarulab-speech/xvector_jtubespeech/README.md

 - Feature: 24-dimensional MFCC
 - Dimensionality of x-vector: 512
 - Other configurations: followed the ASV recipe for VoxCeleb in Kaldi.
-  - In the opensourced model, model parameters of recognition layers following to the x-vector layer were randomized to prevent data privacy.
+  - In the opensourced model, model parameters of recognition layers following to the x-vector layer were randomized to protect data privacy.

 ## Usage / 使い方
 ```